2021/22 Subscription and Ticket Policy

 The Fine Print:

 As a mission-driven non-profit, our staff and musicians’ livelihood is impacted by COVID and all the uncertainties and unknowns the organization and our community continues to face.
-As we did in the 2020/21 Season, we will continue to plan, adjust, communicate, and always take care of our family.
+As we have done throughout this pandemic, we will continue to plan, adjust, communicate, and always take care of our family.

 We are grateful for the patience, kindness and support given to us by our subscribers, donors and patrons, and in return made a commitment to keep you updated on the impact the constantly shifting COVID protocols will have on what we will and won’t be able to offer.